wiraphatys/E-Commerce-REST-API-with-Golang/README.md

 # E-COMMERCE Restful API with Golang Project

-This is REST API E-Commerce project build with Golang
+This is a REST API E-Commerce project built with Golang.

 ## Tech Stack
 - Golang